 Enjoy all the healthy benefits of mung beans in this tasty, vegan mung bean soup recipe that the entire family will enjoy.
-It’s quick, easy, and full of flavor!
+It’s quick, easy, and full of flavor (and with dozens of 5-star reviews, this recipe is virtually foolproof!)

 What are mung beans?